Epidemiology and etiology of osteomalacia

 This topic will review the epidemiology, pathogenesis, and different causes of osteomalacia.
 The clinical manifestations, diagnosis, and treatment of osteomalacia and the etiology and treatment of rickets are discussed separately.
 (See "Clinical manifestations, diagnosis, and treatment of osteomalacia" and "Etiology and treatment of calcipenic rickets in children".)

-Bone remodeling occurs continually on trabecular and Haversian bone surfaces.
-At any given time, about 7 percent of the bone surface is in the process of forming new bone.
+Bone remodeling occurs continually on both trabecular and Haversian bone surfaces.
+At any given time, approximately 7 percent of the bone surface is in the process of forming new bone.
 The osteoclast begins the cycle by excavating a cavity on the surface followed by refilling of the cavity by activated osteoblasts.
 New bone formation takes place in two steps:

 - Ashwell M, Stone EM, Stolte H, et al. UK Food Standards Agency Workshop Report: an investigation of the relative contributions of diet and sunlight to vitamin D status.
 Br J Nutr 2010; 104:603.